IEEE-NITK/SummerProjects18/RE-Cryptography/Sessions-5-&-6/README.md

 # Phase 2
 (Deadline: 22nd June)
 In essence , you are carrying out a Cipher-Text(CT)-Only attack.
-The key is not available to you.
+The key is not available to you (except for vigenere).
 The task is made easier as you know beforehand what Cipher was used where.
-**Proceed only once your partner's PR has been merged.**
+**This is a team assignment.
+Proceed only once your partner's PR has been merged.**
 You may now help your partner in case he/she is unable to complete phase 1.
 Be honest, and provide only conceptual help.
 Sharing keyfiles and messagefiles defeats the fun and purpose!

 **If your PR has not been merged, but your partner's has, you may start this phase, but first ensure you complete Phase 1 so that your partner can also start working.**